Ratonhnhaké:ton: Assassin's Creed III

-Over the following years, as his skills improve, Connor assassinates various Templars to prevent them from taking advantage of the American Revolution to further their plan of establishing a new nation under their rule.
-As a result, Connor becomes heavily involved in the Revolution and the Revolutionary War, helping the Patriots and the Founding Fathers in the hopes that they will in turn protect his people's lands from incursions and assist him in his hunt for the Templars.
-During this time, he also slowly rebuilds the Colonial Brotherhood, recruiting several new Assassin initiates after helping them liberate Boston and New York from British rule; turns Achilles' homestead into a small community by persuading a number of settlers to move there after assisting them with their problems; and renovates a decommissioned Assassin brig, the Aquila, which he then captains in a number of naval missions alongside his first mate, Robert Faulkner.
+Learning that the Templars are trying to influence the American Revolution to further their own goals, Connor embarks on a mission to eliminate them.
+In the process, he becomes heavily involved in the American Revolutionary War, aiding the Patriots in the hopes that they will in turn protect his people's lands.
+During this time, he also slowly rebuilds the Colonial Brotherhood by recruiting several new Assassin initiates; turns Achilles' homestead into a small community by persuading a number of settlers affected by the war to move there; and renovates a decommissioned Assassin brig, the Aquila, becoming its captain.

-Around 1778, Connor runs into his father Haytham while they are both hunting a rogue Templar, Benjamin Church, and the two form an unstable alliance.
-As he spends time with his father, Connor comes to understand that the Assassins' and the Templars' goals are not so different, as they both ultimately desire peace and aim to further the Revolution, but disagrees with Haytham's belief that humanity should be controlled.
-Regardless, he still attempts to broker peace between the two orders, only for Haytham to reveal that George Washington was behind the attack on his village that killed Kaniehtí:io, prompting Connor to angrily break ties with both of them.
-He then returns to his village for the first time in years, only to discover that Charles Lee has recruited Mohawk warriors to fight back against the Patriots sent to eradicate them for their support of the Loyalist cause.
-Connor is forced to eliminate the warriors, including his childhood friend Kanen'tó:kon, to avoid conflict.
+Eventually, Connor runs into his father Haytham while they are both hunting a rogue Templar, Benjamin Church, and the two form an uneasy alliance.
+As he spends time with his father, Connor comes to understand that the Assassins' and the Templars' goals are not so different and considers the possibility of uniting the two orders.
+However, Connor's trust in Haytham is shattered when the latter reveals that George Washington was responsible for Kaniehtí:io's death in a thinly veiled attempt to turn him against Washington.
+Angrily cutting ties with both Haytham and Washington, Connor returns to his village, only to learn that his people have been manipulated by Charles Lee into siding with the Loyalists.